 More accepted

 35-year-old Susanne Lundquist says she and her partner stand out among their friends.
-They are childless and have never had any desire for children, but always had a great love for animals.
+They are childless and have never had any desire for children, but have always had a great love for animals.

-We haven't regretted that decision once and I feel like it's becoming more and more accepted.
+We haven't regretted that decision once, and I feel like it's becoming more and more accepted.
 It was much more questionable when you were between 20 and 30.

 That unconditional love - they are always so happy.
 It's a feeling that is hard to describe.